 - Allow up to 2 weeks for healing.
 Don't pick at any scabs, which increases the risk of infection and can damage the design and cause scarring.

 If you think your tattoo might be infected or you're concerned that your tattoo isn't healing properly, contact your doctor.
-If you're interested in tattoo removal, ask your dermatologist about laser surgery or other options for tattoo removal.
+If your tattoo isn't what you expected and you're interested in tattoo removal, ask your dermatologist about laser surgery or other options for tattoo removal.

 March 03, 2018